 From an Outlier to an Outsider - A Beautiful Mind Book Review

 Anyway, the book told me that I don’t have to please everyone in the world because I am not born to do that.
-Even though people underestimate me, and I could be left out on the team, I can still insist on doing my jobs.
-I am an outlier in many cases from other’s perspective, but I believe don’t even participate in the part.
+Even though people underestimate me and remove me from the team, I can still insist on doing my job.
+I am an outlier in many cases from others’ perspectives, but I believe that I don’t even participate in the part.
 I don’t have to be bothered by their games.
-Thus, I can effectively accomplish things by ignoring considerable irrelevant factors.
+Thus, I can effectively accomplish things by ignoring important irrelevant factors.

 Where the statue stood of Newton with his prism and silent face, the marble index of a mind for ever voyaging through strange seas of thought, alone. –William Wordsworth